 Student Employment eTime

-The Office of Student Employment (OSE) is implementing its Saving Trees Using Technology campaign to “Go Green” using eTime, our new electronic time and attendance system.
-On this page, you will find information to assist you in this implementation process.
+The Office of Student Employment (OSE) uses eTime as our new electronic time and attendance system.
+On this page, you will find information to assist you in this process.

 STUDENT EMPLOYEE RESOURCES: